Mobile Pastoralists: The Challenge of Livestock Markets in Karamoja Uganda

 It should be noted that Karamoja hones 20 per cent of Uganda’s cattle, 16 per cent of the country’s goats and 50 per cent of their sheep (Livestock census, 2008).
 Such statistics are great indicators of the livestock market potential of the region.
 Local markets tend to have the lowest costs and risks, and are the easiest for pastoralists to serve.

-There are four main livestock markets in Karamoja which are increasingly growing: Kanawat Livestock Market in Kotido, Naitakwae Market in Moroto, Komuria Livestock Market in Kaabong, and Lolachat Livestock Market in Nakapiripirit District.
+According to the current best stock trading apps, there are four main livestock markets in Karamoja which are increasingly growing: Kanawat Livestock Market in Kotido, Naitakwae Market in Moroto, Komuria Livestock Market in Kaabong, and Lolachat Livestock Market in Nakapiripirit District.
 However, in 2010, FAO identified six popular cattle and crop commodity markets in the region, including Iriir, Matany, Kangole, and Nataikwae, in Napak and Moroto; they also noted Kacheri and Komuria in the Kotido and Kaabong districts respectively, but the structures at the market aren’t as great as expected.

 The benefits resulting from Karamoja’s livestock ends far beyond its borders; the livestock creates more opportunities for Karamoja’s families to gain better access to income and services, such as quality education, health care, and food security at the prime level to withstand shocks.
 Livestock has long been considered the moving bank of a Karimojong, and this has been shown through the development of sustainable livelihoods by creating resilient systems across the whole region.